You’re never gonna find me in a gym!

 – Drink Tequila instead of rum

-That's for the rum lovers and all alcoholics like me out there.
+That’s for the rum lovers and all the alcoholics like me out there.

-Of course, drinking isn't the best habit you can have but if you do other sacrifices to stay healthy, you can at least reward yourself with a few parties.
+Of course, drinking isn’t the best habit you can have but if you do other sacrifices to stay healthy, you can at least reward yourself with a few drinks.

 Now, if you want to get smashed and avoid to fuck all your diet, Tequila should be your weapon of choice.

 I’m not talking about some cheap white tequila that the bars also probably use to clean the toilets.